• Free shipping on all orders

 Divider 5Conclusion

-Don’t get too worked up when you notice your dog is an avid stress-eater.
-Stress-eating is a natural way for your dog to put up with not-so-pleasant emotions.
-But if this gets out of hand, you might need to consult a dog behaviorist to help you figure out the cause of the stress.
-That way, you can take steps to remove the stressor or decide how best you can stop the stress-induced feeding.
+If you suspect that your dog is stress eating due to experiencing negative or otherwise not-so-pleasant emotions, know that science indicates that this can be a real possibility for them.
+Also, since it might be a welfare issue, you will need to figure out what needs to change in their life.
+But if the deduction process gets complicated or out of hand, you might need to consult a dog behaviorist to help you figure out the cause of the stress and the best way to manage it.
+That way, you can take steps to remove the stressor or decide how best you can stop the stress-induced eating before it takes a toll on your dog’s health.

 See also: